tsutsu/signal_handler/README.md

 By default, no signals are listened for.
 For now, you must register any signals you want to respond to at runtime.

-**Important note 1:** `System.SignalHandler` runs in the context of an ERTS scheduler thread, so unexpected behavior could occur if you were able to override signal registrations used by ERTS.
+**Important note:** `System.SignalHandler` runs in the context of an ERTS scheduler thread, so unexpected behavior could occur if you were able to override signal registrations used by ERTS.
 To avoid this, currently `System.SignalHandler` only allows registration within a specific set of well-known signals, all of which are left to their default implementations by ERTS-8.2.

-**Important note 2:** While POSIX signal *names* are standardized, signal *numbers* are OS-dependent. `System.SignalHandler` currently maps the POSIX signal names you provide to Linux signal numbers, and as such, will only work if used on Linux.
-This will be fixed!

 ## Usage